rsyncOSX/RsyncOSXdocs/content/post/Snapshots.md

 ## What is a snapshot?

 A snapshot is a saved state or backup of data at a specific point of time.
 Every snapshot is in sync with local catalog at the time of creating the snapshot.
-Previous versions of files can be restored from snapshots.
+Previous versions of files can be restored from a snapshot.
 The snapshot is by utilizing the `--link-dest` parameter to rsync.
 The rsync parameter for next snapshot to save is:
 ```bash
 --link-dest=~/snapshots/n-1 /Volumes/user/data/ user@remote.server:~/snapshots/n
 ```